ravir4/DevOpsInsights/insights_risk.md

 5. Run your Jenkins Build job.

-6. View the Deployment Risk dashboard by going to [IBM Bluemix DevOps](https://console.ng.bluemix.net/devops), selecting your toolchain, and clicking **DevOps Insights**.
+6. View the Deployment Risk dashboard by going to [{{site.data.keyword.Bluemix_short}} DevOps](https://console.ng.bluemix.net/devops), selecting your toolchain, and clicking **DevOps Insights**.

 The Deployment Risk dashboard relies on the presence of a gate after a staging deployment job.
 If you want to use the dashboard, make sure that you have a gate after you deploy to the staging environment, but before you deploy to a production environment.

 ### Configuring notifications
 {: #jenkins_notifications}

-You can configure your Jenkins jobs to send notifications to tools like Slack or PagerDuty by following the instructions in the [Bluemix Docs](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_integrations.html#jenkins).
+You can configure your Jenkins jobs to send notifications to tools like Slack or PagerDuty by following the instructions in the [{{site.data.keyword.Bluemix}} Platform Docs](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_integrations.html#jenkins).

 This example shows how to configure `ICD_WEBHOOK_URL` for job configurations:
 ![Set ICD_WEBHOOK_URL Parameter](images/Set-Parameterized-Webhook.png "Set Parameterized WebHook")